 Peppermint has a strong, spicy, mint flavor which is why it’s called peppermint.
 It’s the mint you’re familiar with from candy canes or other minty sweets around the holidays.
 The bright green leaves are pointy with slightly serrated edges.
 They have a strong mint smell and are easy to identify.

 Both peppermint and spearmint are quite common in Vietnamese cuisine.
 They are added to fresh rolls (gỏi cuốn) as a complimentary flavor to the pork and shrimp.
-They are also heavily featured in Vietnamese salads, and you’ll find a few sprigs on one or the other in almost every basket of fresh herbs you are served in Vietnam.
+They are also heavily featured in Vietnamese salads.
+You’ll find a few sprigs on one or the other in almost every basket of fresh herbs you are served in Vietnam.

 Spearmint – Húng Lủi